MobileProto16/Mobile-Proto-16/lesson2/README.md

 #### 6. .gitignore
 When you start collaborating on Android projects, you will start noticing how certain files from your Android project mess things up in other people's computers.
 There are some files that you never want to push to the repo.
 It can be hard to manually add certain files while keeping out others. .gitignore helps us here by never tracking any changes in that file.
 Usually, .gitignore contains certain extensions but it can also contain folders and specific filenames.

-Here is a .gitignore you can use for your Android projects:
+Here is a .gitignore you can use for your Android projects.
+Note that when you create a new project, Android Studio creates a `.gitignore` for you:

 ```
 # Built application files